Erman Kunter

-Erman Kunter (born 8 October 1956) is a Turkish-French former professional basketball player and coach.
+Erman Kunter (born 8 October 1956) is a Turkish former professional basketball player and coach.
 He most recently served as head coach of Galatasaray, of the Turkish Basketball Super League (BSL).

-He is well-known for being the player that scored the most points ever in a single-game of any top-tier level professional basketball league in the world, with 153 points scored in a Turkish Super League game in 1988.
+He is well known for being the player that scored the most points ever in a single-game of any top-tier level professional basketball league in the world, with 153 points scored in a Turkish Super League game in 1988.

 Professional playing career

 During his pro club career, Kunter played with İTÜ, Beşiktaş, Eczacıbaşı, Yenişehir Meysu, Fenerbahçe, and Çukurova Sanayi.

-As a Fenerbahçe player, he scored 153 points (81 points in the first half), of his team's 175 total points, in a Turkish League game against Hilalspor, on 12 March, 1988.
+As a Fenerbahçe player, he scored 153 points (81 points in the first half), of his team's 175 total points, in a Turkish League game against Hilalspor, on 12 March 1988.
 It is still a record in Turkey, and the highest single-game scoring record ever in any top-tier level professional league in the world.
 During the game, he made 17 three-pointers.